streetpea/chiaki-ng/docs/setup/automation.md

             2. `<console_nickname>`

                 !!!
-Caution "Beware of '"
+Warning "Beware of '"

                     If you have any ' in your nickname itself, such as `Street Pea's PS5`, you will need enter the `'` as `'\''`.
 Thus, for `Street Pea's PS5` instead of using `Street Pea's PS5` you would use `Street Pea'\''s PS5`.
 All other characters are fine.
 This is due to the PlayStation console allowing any manner of names (including non-valid hostnames with all manner of special characters) and Chiaki using that name in its configuration file.